Approximating Sparse Graphs: The Random Overlapping Communities Model: Introduction

 \end{enumerate} \end{definition}

 Roughly speaking, the degree upper bounds ensure that the overwhelming majority of simple cycles are contained entirely in single communities.
-In \Cref{deviate} we show that the probability that the normalized closed walk counts of $G \sim ROC(n,d,\mathcal{D})$ deviate from the family's limit vanishes as $d \to \infty$.
+We justify the normalization with respect to {\em expected} degree in the above definition by showing that the probability that the normalized closed walk counts of $G \sim ROC(n,d,\mathcal{D})$ deviate from the family's limit vanishes as $d \to \infty$ (\Cref{deviate} of \Cref{roc sec sec}).
 Moreover \Cref{roc seq} gives conditions on $n_i$ and $d_i$ which guarantee that a sequence $(G_i)$ with $G_i \sim ROC(n_i, d_i, \mathcal{D})$ almost surely converges to limit vector achieved by the family.

+In ROC families that produce sequences of graphs with sparsity exponent greater than $1/2$, the counts of simple cycles dominate the total closed walk counts.
+Therefore, a limit is achievable when it is possible to construct a ROC family with normalized simple cycle counts that match the desired normalized closed walk counts.
+The cycle counts are dominated by the cycles contained entirely in one community.
+Every community contributes even cycles, but only the non-bipartite communities contribute to the odd cycle counts.
+In the following lemma, the parameters $s_i$ and $t_i$ count the number of simple $i$-cycles in non-bipartite and bipartite communities respectively, and the parameter $\gamma$ indicates the expected fraction of communities that are non-bipartite.

+Approximating sequences with sparsity exponent $1/2$ is more complicated because the number of simple cycles can be of the same order as the number of closed walks that are not simple cycles in ROC families that produce graph sequences with sparsity exponent $1/2$.
+In \Cref{polynomials} we prove that the polynomial $T$ given in \Cref{relationship} describes the relationship between simple cycle counts and closed walks counts in ROC graphs.
+Moreover we show that $T$ describes the relationship between simple cycle counts and closed walk counts in {\em locally regular} graphs in which each vertex is in the same number of cycles.
+A limit with sparsity exponent 1/2 is achievable when it is possible to construct a ROC family with normalized simple cycle counts that match the inverse of this polynomial $T$ applied to the desired normalized closed walk counts.